 HF 643 – Driver’s licenses for the deaf

 HF 643 allows a deaf or hard-of-hearing person to request that their driver’s license reflect that status on the face of the license when they apply for issuance or renewal.
-The Iowa Department of Transportation (DOT) will adopt related rules.
+The bill authorizes the Iowa Department of Transportation (DOT) to adopt rules for marking the licenses.
 Once marked, the licenses must be noted in the electronic database used by the DOT and law enforcement.
-The bill also instructs the DOT to work with the Commission of Deaf Services to raise awareness about the ability to request such a mark on a license.
+The bill also instructs the DOT to work with the Commission of Deaf Services to develop educational media to raise awareness about the ability to request such a mark on a license.

 [4/18: 49-0 (Excused: Mathis)]

 SF 629 – Excessive-weight vehicles carrying raw forest products

 SF 629 requires the Department of Transportation (DOT) to develop and implement a single statewide system to receive applications for and issue permits that allow for the operation of vehicles of excessive size or weight on highways or streets under the jurisdiction of the state or local authorities.
 The bill authorizes the DOT to determine, in consultation with the applicable local authorities, the network of highways and streets under the jurisdiction of local authorities, including the appropriate routes, on which vehicles issued permits under the system are authorized to operate.
 Permits issued under the system must be issued by the DOT for a fee established by the DOT by rule, which fees must be proportionate to the fees set forth in Code section 321E.14.
 The bill requires the DOT to allocate a portion of the fees collected to local authorities having jurisdiction over highways or streets on which vehicles issued permits under the system are authorized to operate.

 The DOT must submit a report to the Legislature by December 31, 2021, regarding the development and implementation of the system.